Skip to content

 With local representation and multiple options from single award through to headline sponsor for all 12 regions, we have a sponsorship package tailored to you.
 Get in touch with the team today.

-Showcasing our student and graduate members originality and communication skills in this regional, then international competition, with the winner receiving the Emerging Engineers Cup.
+Showcasing our student and graduate members originality and communication skills in this regional, then international competition, with the overall international award winner receiving the title, cash prize and prestigious institution medal.